rehan-ankalgi-7t2/software-architect-roadmap/platform-knowledge/AWS/aws-technical-essentials/aws-storage/aws-s3.md

 By using versioning-enabled buckets, you can recover objects from accidental deletion or overwrite.
 The following are examples:

--

-    bullet

-    Deleting an object does not remove the object permanently.
+- Deleting an object does not remove the object permanently.
 Instead, Amazon S3 puts a marker on the object that shows that you tried to delete it.
 If you want to restore the object, you can remove the marker and the object is reinstated.

--

-    bullet

-    If you overwrite an object, it results in a new object version in the bucket.
+- If you overwrite an object, it results in a new object version in the bucket.
 You still have access to previous versions of the object.

 **Versioning states**